Compare Rates and Save on Life Insurance

 Check your menstrual cycle

 Women should consider their menstrual cycle when scheduling a life insurance medical exam.
-If you’re in the middle of your period, it could affect the urine sample you provide.
+It could affect the urine sample you provide if you’re in the middle of your period.

 Avoid strenuous exercise

-Strenuous activity within 24 hours of the medical exam can have a negative impact on your blood pressure and cholesterol readings.
-Opt for less intense exercise leading up to your physical for best results.
+Strenuous activity within 24 hours of the medical exam can affect your blood pressure and cholesterol readings.
+For best results, opt for less intense exercise leading up to your physical.

 Get a good night’s sleep